 US HIS I explores the ideas, events, and people that shaped the Early American republic from the period of colonization to the 1840s.
 This class offers a broad perspective that sets this period of American History in the context of world events.
 We begin with a discussion of the various peoples that came together when Europeans crossed the Atlantic in the late fifteenth century.
 Students will analyze meetings of the three worlds of America, Europe, and Africa.
 The course then explores the causes and progress of the American Revolution followed by an investigation of the development of American government and society to the outbreak of war in 1861.
-This course is offered in online and on-campus formats.
-The online format requires a mandatory on campus orientation.
+This course is offered in a variety of formats.

-HIS 154 his United States HistoryPart II
+HIS 154 his United States History Part II

 This course covers the United States history from the 1840s to the climax of World War I. Students trace the political, social, and economic development of the United States from a minor, decentralized, rural nation to one on the verge of being a global power.
 The technological and economic evolution raises questions about the consequences on the native population, the people who came to live here, and the treatment of the environment.
 Students come to understand how international forces shaped the United States.
-Offered in online format (which requires participation in a mandatory orientation) and on-campus format.
+Offered in a variety of formats.
 This course can be taken even if a student has not taken US History Part I.